GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema-and-data.md

         can create resources required for migration.
 If the project is not specified, Spanner migration tool will try to fetch the configured project in the gCloud CLI.

-     --dataflow-template=DATAFLOW_TEMPLAtE
+     --dataflow-template=DATAFLOW_TEMPLATE
-        GCS path of the Dataflow template.
+        The google cloud storage path of the minimal downtime migration template to use to run the migration job.
 Default value is the latest dataflow template.